neomjs/neo/resources/data/deck/learnneo/p/WhyNeo-Multi-Window.md

 <details>
 <summary><h3>Example</h3></summary>
 An easy way to show this is by looking at a code preview example.
-Below, click Preview, then click on the new window icon at the right wide of the toolbar.
+Below, click Preview, then click on the new window icon on the right side of the toolbar.
 This launches a new window running the code.
 Even though it's running in a new window, it's still part of the app.
 (In this case, the app is the Neo.mjs portal.)
-That means both the code in both windows seamlessly share events, bound data, etc. &mdash; the code doesn't care that the some code is running in a separate window.
+That means both the code in both windows seamlessly share events, bound data, etc. &mdash; the code doesn't care that some code is running in a separate window.
 <pre data-neo>
 import Button    from '../../../../src/button/Base.mjs';